berndab/ufos/README.md

 The City, State, and Country fields are all lower case.
 Because of this, the data is iterated through and cleaned when loaded into the webpage's main JavaScript file app.js.
 The City name commponents are all capitalized and the State and Country field value are converted to upper case

-## UFO Data Filtering Using Javascript
+## Data Filtering Using Javascript

 The UFO Finder webpage allows the user to filter the UFO data by specifying filter value for these fields
 * Date